 The men were most proud of the work that we did on the patio at the front of the Commons Building.
 Neither Tommy nor I had built a patio with pavers before.
 We had some good coaching, however, and in the end believe that we had a pretty darn good patio under our feet.
 We will need to come back in a year or two to check on it just to be sure!

 LCCNY is a wholly different kind of “camp” than any other place we have been as SOWERs.
 In my words, it would best be described as a Christian Village.
 The campus is a few modest community buildings surrounded by a hundred or so private lots.
 Each lot is either equipped with connections to park an RV, or is a building-site for an 800-900 square foot cottage.
 The lanes within the village are narrow and lined with mature shade trees.
-It has that blend of New England and boating that is so quaint.
+It has that blend of New England and boating that is so jig-saw puzzle quaint.
 There are lots of over-flowing flower boxes and pride of ownership is evident.

-Throughout the seven months of the year that the campus is open (it is closed for the winter), LCCNY is a retreat center for families, empty-nesters, and “keenagers” (seniors) who visit here to get away for a weekend or week-long break to focus on the Lord and “get your batteries recharged.”
+Throughout the seven months of the year that this campus is open (it is closed for the winter), LCCNY is a retreat center for families, empty-nesters, and “keenagers” (seniors) who visit here to get away for a weekend or week-long break to focus on the Lord and “get your batteries recharged.”
 There are also some permanent residents.
 The facility was busy with activities for one/some/all of these groups nearly every day that we were there, including a prom for everyone from kiddos to great-grandmothers.
 We were also invited to a Hawaiian Pig Roast on one evening.
-They have built a wonderfully fun, God-honoring community here.
+They have built a wonderfully fun, God-honoring summer-community here.
 WooHoo!

 This is another project that will be hard to leave.
-We really enjoyed the community, cool breezes, activities (we finally got a chance to play Pickle Ball!), scenery, and sunsets that are common in this part of upstate NY.
-Of course, we also enjoyed helping them cross off some of the things on their To Do List.
+We really enjoyed the folksy community, cool breezes, activities (we finally got a chance to play Pickle Ball!), scenery, and sunsets that are common in this part of upstate NY.
+Of course, we also enjoyed helping them cross off many of the things on their To Do List.

 As an ‘Ops Guy’ at heart, I am also interested to see how, Jim, the new GM here (also an ‘Ops Guy’ at heart) effects his plans and improvements at the facility.
 He has BIG ideas!
 It will be exciting to see!